 In bad news, Windridge HT is a no-go for Trainer B. I thought about going on my own anyways since I like Windridge, but the Spartan Super is that Saturday, and I really wanted to do that as well.
 The Spartan race won out, and Trainer B and I will head to VA CIC & HT at the end of May.
 Which will give Husband a better chance at finishing the trailer anyway, since he only has weekends to do so.

 In fun news, even though I wasn’t showing, since I now had nothing to do on Saturday, I went with BO and our friend who was showing BO’s other horse to the dressage show and we had a blast.

 We had wine, snacks galore, and sippy cups, which apparently fooled no one.
 BO and friend did Intro B, and swept the class, and Trainer J was there with her daughter to join in on the fun.

 Sunday we had some insane storms that included tornados, so Husband had to stop work on the trailer early, and I didn’t get to ride.

 It’s a little sad that nothing is on the calendar for over a month, but I’m hoping that in that time we can go XC schooling at least once before then.
-Trainer B said that with P jumping all the jumps he did on Friday, that SJ should never be a problem again, so in my opinion, we really need to focus on XC.
-Even though he was fantastic about the jumps at both Full Gallop and Windridge, and he’s been great schooling over the XC jumps we have at the barn, there’s still a lot of education to be had on both our parts before I’ll truly feel comfortable.
+Even though P was fantastic about the jumps at both Full Gallop and Windridge, and he’s been great schooling over the XC jumps we have at the barn, there’s still a lot of education to be had on both our parts before I’ll truly feel comfortable.